k08045kk/CopyTabTitleUrl/README.md

 ## Features
-You can customize the extension by setting options.
+You can customize the extension from setting options.

-You can perform the following clipboard copy actions.
+You can perform actions the following.
 + Copy the title and URL
 + Copy the title
 + Copy the URL